ehannell/MS-DAV-Portfolio/index.md

 I started with building a Python script using the twitteR-module, which allowed me to scrape tweet data from Twitter.
 Once the connection had been set up and I had defined certain key words and criteria for defining what tweets I wanted to collect, I organized all the information into a large dataset.
 I imported the dataset into R, where I used the NRC-library to analyze the sentiment of each tweet.
 A new column was created, holding a positivity score for each tweet based on the NRC output.
 This column was used to determine the public sentiment toward Tesla over time.

 ### Learning Outcome
-Not only did I learn the fundamentals of data analysis, and especially how to analyze text based data, but this project also improved my ability to conduct and convey data driven research.
+Not only did I learn the fundamentals of data analysis, especially analysis of text based data, but this project also improved my ability to conduct and convey data driven research.
+Furthermore, I gained experience in developnig complex research questions and how to choose appropriate analytical methods for approaching those questions.

 # PROJECT 2: COVID-19 - Stock Market Impact Analysis